EGA-archive/LocalEGA/README.md

 The following scripts are suggestions to start the above components.

-For the database, we can use a docker container and boot it with:
+For the **database**, we can use a docker container and boot it with:

         #!/usr/bin/env bash